-Michael Woodson is in his second season as an assistant coach for the Baylor men’s tennis team.
+Michael Woodson finished his second season as an assistant coach for the Baylor men's tennis team.

 In his first season in Waco, Woodson contributed immediately as BU advanced to its 17th Sweet 16 appearance in the last 19 years.
 He helped coach senior Max Tchoutakian to a 15-3 singles record and guided Johannes Schretter and Jimmy Bendeck to an 11-3 doubles record.
 During the summer, he served as the USTA National Collegiate Team coach.

 Prior to coming to Waco, Woodson had been a member of the Valparaiso men's tennis coaching staff since the 2012-13 season, after concluding a three-year career on the court for the Crusaders.

 In May of 2015, Woodson was promoted to associate head coach and went on to help Valpo set a school record for wins (22-6), claim conference regular season and tournament titles and earn the program's first-ever NCAA Championship appearance.